What Is The Fastest Way To Become A Doctor?

 After this, you take your Core Medical Training or Acute Care Common Stem which adds a further two years to your training.
 At this stage, you choose your speciality - whether primary care as a GP or secondary care in a hospital.

-After those four years, you head into speciality training, which can last from four to six years or three years if you want to become a GP.
+After those four years, you head into specialty training, which can last from four to six years or three years if you want to become a GP.

 In the US, residency can last from three to seven years and most residents complete their programs in hospitals - think of the TV show Scrubs.

-During this program, you’ll be exposed to speciality areas and a wide range of clinical practices.
+During this program, you will be exposed to speciality areas and a wide range of clinical practices.

 Eventually - after an endless slog - you can sit the US Medical Licensing Examination which allows you to practice medicine on your own.
-You’ll also need to renew this license periodically to continue practising, which means another 50 hours of continuing education.
+You will also need to renew this license periodically to continue practising, which means another 50 hours of continuing education.